cuolm/meteo-swiss-mcp/README.md

 ## 🖥️ Running the MCP Client using Stdio Transport

 The MCP client `src/meteo_swiss_mcp_client.py` can be used to test the server over the stdio transport.
+Make sure Ollama is installed on your system.
+You can [download it here](https://ollama.com/download) or install via Homebrew on macOS: `brew install ollama`

 ```bash
 # Pull a local Ollama LLM model (e.g. qwen3:4b)